isomerpages/moe-mi/_a-level-results-release/A Level Results Release Admin.md

 ---
 <h3> Dear Parents / Guardians, </h3>

-1.&nbsp;&nbsp;&nbsp;&nbsp; The 2024 A-Level results will be released soon.
+1.&nbsp;&nbsp;&nbsp;&nbsp; The 2025 A-Level results will be released soon.
 Regardless of the outcome, it is important for our teens to know that they are loved for the person that they have grown up to be, and that their grades do not define who they are in our eyes.
 The support you offer your teen during this milestone is especially necessary and valuable in helping your teen manage emotions and be positive when deciding on next steps.

-2.&nbsp;&nbsp;&nbsp;&nbsp; Please refer to the following document [(Info Sheet for Parents.pdf)](/files/A%20level%20Results%20Release/2024_A_Level_Info_Sheet_for_Parents.pdf) on how you can better support your teens as they collect their GCE A-Level examination results on 21 February 2025 (Friday).
+2.&nbsp;&nbsp;&nbsp;&nbsp; Please refer to the following document [(Info Sheet for Parents.pdf)](/files/A%20level%20Results%20Release/2024_A_Level_Info_Sheet_for_Parents.pdf) on how you can better support your teens as they collect their GCE A-Level examination results on 27 February 2026 (Friday).

-3.&nbsp;&nbsp;&nbsp;&nbsp; For more resources on providing social and emotional support, affirming your teen, and supporting your teen’s transition through post A-Level education, please refer to: https://go.gov.sg/selresforparents
+3.&nbsp;&nbsp;&nbsp;&nbsp;	Students are encouraged to explore the range of education and career pathways available to them to make informed decisions about their next steps.
+They may refer to the following websites for more information:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
+MOE’s CourseFinder (https://moe.gov.sg/coursefinder)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
+MySkillsFuture Student Portal (https://go.gov.sg/mysfpreu)

-4.&nbsp;&nbsp;&nbsp;&nbsp; For ECG counselling support, students may contact the ECG Counsellor in their schools or make an ECG counselling session with the ECG Centre @ MOE from 17 February to 19 March 2025 (Weekdays: 9.00 am to 5.00 pm; Saturdays: 9.00 am to 12.00 pm) through the appointment booking form: https://go.gov.sg/moe-ecg-centre
+4.&nbsp;&nbsp;&nbsp;&nbsp;	Students may also consult their teachers or ECG Counsellor in MI about their next steps.
+Alternatively, they can make an ECG counselling appointment via the ECG Centre @ MOE at https://go.gov.sg/moe-ecg-centre.
+The ECG Centre @ MOE offers online or phone counselling services from Monday, 23 February 2026 to Thursday, 19 March 2026 from 9am to 5pm on weekdays, and 9am to 12pm on Saturdays.

 <h3> Dear Students,</h3>